kizunanocoin/docs/docs/running-a-node/voting-as-a-representative.md

 The default [node setup](node-setup.md) guide provides instructions for getting a non-voting node setup, but if you're looking to run a [Representative node](overview.md#representative-nodes), and perhaps hoping to become a [Principal Representative](overview.md#principal-representative-nodes), the node will need to be configured to vote and be setup with a Representative account.

---8<-- "join-technical-mailing-list.md"

 Before getting into the setup instructions, there are a few important considerations:

 ## Commitment, security and maintenance
-Running a Nano Representative is a commitment to helping secure the network.
+Running a KIZUNANO COIN Representative is a commitment to helping secure the network.
 This can only be done if the operation of the node is taken seriously.

 * Prepare for the necessary [maintenance](overview.md#maintenance) on the node and host machine
 * Carefully review the [security guide](security.md) and follow general security best practices at all times